J-Mo63/emergence-game-analysis/README.md

 # Emergence Game Analysis

-This repository features an unsupervised analysis of emergent game data (which can be viewed [here](github.com/J-Mo63/emergence-test-bed)), written in Python.
+This repository features an unsupervised analysis of emergent game data (which can be viewed [here](https://github.com/J-Mo63/emergence-test-bed)), written in Python.
 It includes various tools for the pre-processing of game data and the generation of visualisations.

 ## Game Version 1 Visualisations

+The first iteration of the experiment's codebase can be [viewed under the "v1" tag](https://github.com/J-Mo63/emergence-test-bed/releases/tag/v1), which is defined in the below visuals as test `base_v1`.
+Each other test is denoted by the format of `<feature_name>_<value_change>` so for instance, a test increasing player speed by 20 would be written as `player_speed_+20`.

 ### Game World Location Heatmaps